saloon-protocol/smartcontracts/README.md

 - Develop payout receiving contract

 - Remove accounting redundancies between factory/registry/manager
+- Try deploy saloon oon github page
+- Connect saloon to MetaMask
-- Make sure all contracts have working dependencies
+- Make sure all contracts have working dependencies like safeTransfer and etc
 - Come up with contract deployment script so everything is deployed atomically in the right order
 - Test on testnet and front end integration
 - Test on mainnet and front end integration